mynodebtc/mynode/README.md

 Once you are running myNode, you can easily update the software yourself!

 1. Start by running myNode on your device via the instructions above in "Running myNode"
-2. Clone this git repo
+2. Clone this git repo on your PC or laptop
     * Run 'git clone https://github.com/mynodebtc/mynode.git'
     * Run 'cd mynode'
 3. Run 'make rootfs'